aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/30-prerequisites/30-install-puppet/200-installing.md

 ### Run the CodeBuild Project

-The CloudFormation Stack has created an AWS CodeBuild project which when run will install Factory.
+The CloudFormation Stack has created an AWS CodeBuild project which when run will install Service Catalog Factory.

 - Navigate to the CodeBuild Service
 - Select the **servicecatalog-product-puppet-initialiser** project and Start Build